citrix/terraform-provider-citrix/docs/data-sources/policy_set_v2.md

 page_title: "citrix_policy_set_v2 Data Source - citrix"
 subcategory: "CVAD"
 description: |-
-  Manages a policy set and the policies within it.
+  Data source of a policy set and the policies within it.
 The order of the policies specified in this resource reflect the policy priority.
 ---

 # citrix_policy_set_v2 (Data Source)

-Manages a policy set and the policies within it.
+Data source of a policy set and the policies within it.
 The order of the policies specified in this resource reflect the policy priority.

 ## Example Usage